demoland/sentinel-policies/aws/README.md

 # AWS Sentinel Policies

+To enforce all policies, point to sentinel.hcl in the root CSP directory

+       * Example: sentinel-policies/aws/sentinel.hcl

-To demo individual policies, point TF Policy set to an individual policy's directory.
+To enforce individual policies, point to sentinel.hcl within the specific policy subdirectory

-To demo multiple policy checks, point to this directory.
+       * Example: sentinel-policies/aws/enforce-cost-contro/sentinel.hcl